Protecting water sources and preventing any harm from plastic materials is a priority for CPIA and the plastics industry.

 Litter does not belong in any waterway and like all materials, plastics can enhance our lives when responsibly used, reused, recycled and finally recovered for their energy value.
 CPIA works with governments, retailers, anti-litter groups and consumers to devise solutions to prevent marine debris and provide support for education programs to prevent it in the first place.

-We are helping develop innovative recycling and recovery programs nationwide.
+We are committed to innovative recycling and recovery programs nationwide and worldwide.
 Here’s how.

-CPIA is a member of the Global Plastics Industry group, Marine Debris Solutions, which contributes to solutions by working in public-private partnerships aimed at preventing marine debris.
+CPIA is a member of the Global Plastics Industry group, Marine Litter Solutions, which contributes to solutions by working in public-private partnerships aimed at preventing marine debris.
+For complete details visit www.marinelittersolutions.com

 - 2016 Global Declaration Progress Report (May 2016)